The Basic Law of West Who - Our Constitution

 W2’s function is to serve and protect the nation, as set out in the Intelligence Services Act of 2013, are to: collect foreign intelligence, not available by other means, which may impact on West Who's interests; distribute that intelligence to the Government; undertake counter-intelligence activities which protect West Who's interests and initiatives; and, engage other intelligence and security services in West Who's national interests.

-The Secretary of Defense heads the Defense Ministry.
-The Secretary advises the Government on the defense of West Who and its interests.
+The Minister of Defense heads the Defense Ministry.
+The Minister advises the Government on the defense of West Who and its interests.
 The Defense Ministry acquires military equipment for the nation.
 The Ministry also assesses and oversees the West Who National Police its functions, duties and projects.
+The Minister of Defense is appointed by the President of West Who and serves at the pleasure of the President.

 SUPREME COURT OF WEST WHO